 What is glaucoma?

-More than three million Americans have glaucoma, but only half are actually aware that the “silent thief” is slowly and without warning stealing away their vision, sometimes without symptoms.
+More than three million Americans have glaucoma, but only half are actually aware that the “silent thief” is slowly and without warning permanently stealing away their vision, sometimes without symptoms.

 The eye has about one million tiny nerve fibers that carry visual information from the back of the eye to the brain.
-Glaucoma destroys these nerve fibers, and though it was once thought that the destruction of these fibers was due to high pressure within the eye, we now know that even patients with normal eye pressure can have glaucoma and experience loss of this important nerve function.
+Glaucoma irreversibly destroys these nerve fibers, and though it was once thought that the destruction of these fibers was due to high pressure within the eye, we now know that even patients with normal eye pressure can have glaucoma and experience loss of this important nerve function.

 What are the symptoms of glaucoma?

 Glaucoma often goes unnoticed in its early stages because it usually does not cause pain or immediate changes in vision.
 If you have glaucoma, you probably won't notice any warning signs or symptoms until your vision has suffered irreversible damage.
 Regular eye exams are necessary to detect and diagnose glaucoma.

 Is there more than one type of glaucoma?